latifkabir/n3He_Soft/n3HeDataBrowser/libn3He/README.md

  fi
 ```

-Note: Currently the library is NOT compatible with ROOT 6.
+Note: This version works both for ROOT 5 and ROOT 6.